 3. Does the e-automate customer number have a match in the Account Number field in ConnectWise?

-If a match is found then these customers are linked and the sync will update the custom property in e-automate with the Company RecID from ConnectWise.
 If the sync is set to insert customers and there is no match found at these three levels, then the sync will insert the customer into ConnectWise.
-The sync will then write back the new Company RecID to the custom property in e-automate for the customer.
+The sync will then write back the new Company RecID to the custom property in e-automate for the customer and add this linking to the CEO Juice background tables.

 If the sync is set to only update, and no match is found, then the customer from e-automate will not be linked to a company in ConnectWise.
 No information from e-automate will be pushed to ConnectWise for this customer.
 You can determine if the customer in e-automate is linked to a company in ConnectWise by checking to see if the custom property value is populated on the customer record in e-automate.